MLW Fury Road: 2022

 Fury Road (2022) took place on August 27, 2022 at Cathedral High School in El Paso, Texas.
 It was originally supposed to be a set of television tapings for future episodes of Fusion, but those plans were cancelled, and the event became a house show.
 It was the third event in the Fury Road chronology.

+2024

+Fury Road (2024) was a television special that aired on May 18, 2024 on BeIN Sports USA and MLW's YouTube channel.
+It featured matches that were taped during MLW Azteca Lucha; which took place at Cicero Stadium in Cicero, Illinois on May 11, 2024.